jherberg462/belly-button-biodiversity-website/README.md

 ## Tasks

-1. Create HTML file with bootstrap rows/columns that match the desired layout, and div tags that my JavaScript code can reference.
+1. Create an HTML file with bootstrap rows/columns that match the desired layout and div tags that my JavaScript code can reference.
 Use script tags to read in JavaScript code.

 2. Within JavaScript, use D3 to read in the file containing the JSON array, and create a function.

 Within the function referenced in step 2 above:

-3. Use D3 to append each person's sample ID to a drop down by selecting a 'select' tag in the HTML with a specific ID.
+3. Use D3 to append each person's sample ID to a drop-down by selecting a 'select' tag in the HTML with a specific ID.

 4. Create an event listener that will call a function when the selection dropdown referenced in step 3 above is changed.